 Who is your Mentor and how they have helped you in your business?

-Peg Corwin is my mentor.
+Peg Corwin is my business advisor and mentor.
 I was incredibly lucky to be referred to Peg by another SCORE counselor who was very helpful with a friend’s business.
 My first meeting with Peg was SO dynamic that it truly revised my course for my business.
 It was a match made in heaven.
 Peg has helped me with all my challenges such as social media, and business planning.
 Her kind prompting has been amazing in keeping me on track and focused on the right things for growing my business and taking it to the next level.
 And to put the cherry on top, she encourages me even when I feel defeated!
 I’d be in a very different place in my business if it weren’t for Peg.

 What advice would you give other entrepreneurs?